1justingilmore/memdocs/memdocs/configmgr/protect/deploy-use/troubleshoot-endpoint-client.md

 If these steps didn't resolve the issue, contact Microsoft support.
 For more information, see [Support options and community resources](../../core/understand/find-help.md#BKMK_SupportOptions).

-## Starting Windows Defender or Endpoint Protection service
+## Starting Microsoft Defender or Endpoint Protection service

 ### Symptom

-You receive a message notifying you that **Windows Defender or Endpoint Protection isn't monitoring your computer because the program's service stopped.
+You receive a message notifying you that **Microsoft Defender or Endpoint Protection isn't monitoring your computer because the program's service stopped.
 You should restart it now.**

 ### Solution